Students raising their hands in a classroom with colourful Decrasound polyester acoustic panels on the walls, improving sound clarity and focus.

 • High ceilings that increase reverberation time

-• External spill noise (playgrounds, roads, flight paths)
+• External spill noise from playgrounds, roads or flight paths

 Why earplugs and headphones are not a safe long-term answer

-Personal hearing protection has its place in specific scenarios, but classrooms rely on clear communication and supervision.
-Teachers need to hear students, and students need to hear instruction.
-Wearables can also be uncomfortable, inconsistently used, and stigmatising for students.
+Personal hearing protection has a role in specific situations.
+However, classrooms depend on clear communication and supervision.
+Teachers must hear students, and students must hear instruction.
+In addition, wearables can be uncomfortable, inconsistently used, and sometimes distracting or stigmatising.

 A practical approach: reduce reverberation in the room

-The most reliable way to reduce overall noise build-up is to address the room itself.
-Reducing reverberation makes speech clearer, reduces the “hang time” of noise, and helps classrooms feel calmer without changing how teachers teach.
+The most effective way to reduce noise build-up is to address the room itself.
+Reducing reverberation improves speech clarity and reduces the “hang time” of noise.
+As a result, classrooms feel calmer without changing how teachers teach.

 How Decrasound PET panels support schools

-Decrasound PET acoustic panels and ceiling systems are suited to education settings where durability matters and ongoing maintenance needs to be simple.
-They can be used on walls, ceilings, baffles, and screens to reduce reflections and improve speech clarity across busy learning spaces.
+Decrasound PET acoustic panels and ceiling systems suit education settings where durability and low maintenance are important.
+They can be installed on walls, ceilings, baffles and screens to reduce reflections and improve speech clarity.

-• Durable for schools: suitable for high-traffic learning environments
+• Durable for schools: suited to high-traffic environments

-• Flexible formats: wall panels, ceiling baffles, ceiling clouds, and screens
+• Flexible formats: wall panels, baffles, clouds and screens

-• Better speech clarity: supports instruction and reduces repetition
+• Better speech clarity: supports teaching and reduces repetition

-• Supports WHS discussions: environmental control rather than personal wearables
+• Supports WHS discussions: focuses on environmental control

-• Sustainability story: PET-based solutions aligned with modern building expectations
+• Sustainability story: PET-based solutions aligned with modern requirements

 Comparison table: WHS-minded classroom noise options